makyo/perfect-edition/source/qoheleth.md

 Not just black paint, but a black that seemed to eat light.
 A black the hurt to look at.
 It made Ioan uncomfortable.

 "I think I see why you approached me," ey said.
-"You are interested in the story, and want someone who lives and breathes stories."
+"You are interested in the story, and want <a href="/assignment.html" target="_blank">someone who lives and breathes stories</a>."

 That grin widened, and was joined by a swish of a tail. *"Precisely that.
 There is art to be had here.
 It is stressful and, if my suspicions are correct, it bears a message beyond just...what, a jape?
 A jab at the clade?
 There is a point to be made here."*